MalloryMable/AoC/README.md

 Part 2

 Splits instructions between 2 people and tracks tne number of houses tackled colaberatively taking turns to execute movements.

+Day 4

+A brute force method of cracking an MD5 hash given some starting condition

+Part 1

+Finds the value for a hash that produces 5 leading zeros(~1 min)

+Part 2

+Finds the value for a has that produces 6 leading zeros(~15 min)